HerbertGerlitz/Practicum100-Projects/readme.md

 # Practicum100-Projects

-Practicum100 by Yandex is an online Data Analysis bootcamp involving both course and project works. <br>
+Practicum100 by Masterschool is an online Data Analysis bootcamp involving both course and project works. <br>
 In Practicum100, I completed 14 projects using Python & SQL on real-life data sets; they can be viewed in this repository.

 **Bootcamp Links**